ghc-proposals/ghc-proposals/proposals/0000-prevent-incoherent-instances.rst

 Alternatives
 ------------
-Doing nothing and accepting that instances are not guaranteed to be coherent once you leave Haskell2010.
+Doing nothing and accepting that instances are not guaranteed to be coherent once you enable FlexibleInstances.

 Unresolved Questions
 --------------------